roblanf/euc_qc/README.md

 1. Use the multiQC report for a very useful (but necessarily rather limited) overall summary of the data.
 This is the first thing we look at to detect issues.
 2. Examine the stats from bbduk in ```/trimmed_reads```.
 This will tell you useful information about adaptors and quality trimming.
 3. Examine the fastqc.html files in ```/rawqc``` and ```/trimmedqc```
+4. Look at the indexcov HTML report for any issues, particularly for differences between samples that might indicate problems with extraction / sequencing.

+Note that the indexcov output contains stuff about sex chromosomes.
+For our work, this is garbage - but it's just a requirement that you pretend to indexcov that you have sex chromosomes in your genome.